Skip to content Skip to footer

 This concept does challenge our assumptions of museums.
 Museums are traditionally collection-based; they “tend to be about something but not for someone” (Stephen E. Weil).
 In this case, this unique museum is for someone—creating champions of peace with each visit.
 It is mission-driven, focused on timeless teachings and positive outcomes, and a vital place to cultivate community dialogue and understanding.

 The exhibitions, experiences, and resources of the Eternal Gandhi Museum Houston are designed to be relevant, timely, and globally focused.
-Informed by quantitative data and qualitative feedback, the museum programming will engage students and teachers to support the Texas Essential Knowledge and Skills (TEKS), the state standards for public schools from kindergarten through 12th grade, with an emphasis on social studies curriculum.
+The museum programming will engage students and teachers to support the Texas Essential Knowledge and Skills (TEKS), the state standards for public schools from kindergarten through 12th grade, with an emphasis on social studies curriculum.
 The program development will also help shape globally competent and civic-minded citizens.

 Further, creating a place for people of diverse cultures, ethnicities, religions, and races to gather and learn how to have an open, honest, and respectful exchange of ideas appeals to the teachers themselves, as well as a student population that extends to beyond post-secondary education and career-starter age groups.